My Bill

-My Bill is a 1938 drama film starring Kay Francis as a poor widow raising four children.
+My Bill is a 1938 American drama film starring Kay Francis as a poor widow raising four children.
 It was based on the play Courage by Tom Barry.

 Plot

-In the late 1930s, Mary Colbrook is the widow of Reginald Colbrook, Sr. She has four children: Muriel, a young adult; teenagers Gwendolyn and Reginald, Jr.; and, the youngest, Bill.
+In the late 1930s, Mary Colbrook is the widow of Reginald Colbrook Sr. She has four children: Muriel, a young adult; teenagers Gwendolyn and Reginald Jr.; and, the youngest, Bill.
 Mary has financial difficulty in maintaining the home.
 Bill befriends Adelaide Crosby, an elderly woman, who considers Bill a nuisance after he accidentally broke her window with a thrown football.
 However, Bill's concern for Mrs. Crosby eventually endears him to her.

 The late Reginald Sr.'s sister, "Aunt" Caroline Colbrook arrives.
 She criticizes Mary's parenting in front of the children, and says that Mary squandered her brother's money which resulted in their current financial strife.
 Caroline insists on the three oldest children living with her, insinuating that Bill is not her brother's son.
 Now angry with their mother, the three oldest children agree to live with Caroline who is more financially able to fulfill their desires.
 Caroline moves into Mary's house when Mary's lease expires and kicks Bill and Mary out.
 Bill and Mary take up residence with Mrs. Crosby.

 Bill sells newspapers to help raise money for his mother, and is assisted by local banker, John C. Rudlin.
 Soon, Caroline's strict demands on the three oldest children cause them to have a change of heart.
 They write a letter to Mary asking for forgiveness.
 Mrs. Crosby dies, and leaves her entire estate to Bill.
 Bill is surprised Mrs. Crosby's estate includes not only her house, but also the house where his family lives.
 Bill returns to his home, now as its owner.
 Mary joins him and accepts her children's forgiveness.

-Caroline returns, and it is revealed that Reginald, Sr. was just as mean as his sister, and Mr. Rudlin was always Mary's true love.
+Caroline returns, and it is revealed that Reginald Sr. was just as mean as his sister, and Mr. Rudlin was always Mary's true love.
 However, Mary remained loyal to her husband out of financial necessity; and, he fathered all four children.
 Rudlin says he still loves Mary.
 Caroline is kicked out of the house and the Colbrook family is restored.